 Group for Adult Male and Female Clients (early 40s to late 60s).
 For high functioning individuals, many of whom suffer from depression, anxiety, or addiction problems (once stabilized) who find that issues from their family of origin are often replicated in current relationships, influencing communication, authenticity, and intimacy.
 These issues may also play out currently in dealing with offspring, aging parents, spouses and ex-spouses, as well as ongoing life transitions.

 Professional Women in Transition

-Group for Women (early 30s to early 60s).
+Group for Women (early 30s to mid 60s).
 For high functioning women (many of whom are ACOAs) who tend to the needs of others before attending to their own and who find that issues from their family of origin are often replicated in current relationships.
 The group helps members learn more about their own needs and how to get them met more satisfactorily as they deal with career issues, child rearing, marital stress, and aging parents.

 Meets Wednesdays 5:15 PM

 High Functioning Older Adults

 Group for Mature Adults (early 60s to mid 70s).
 For high functioning individuals, who despite considerable life success, may experience depression, anxiety and a sense of meaninglessness.
 For some, the prospect of aging or retirement may exacerbate dysfunctional ways of coping that may add to feelings of isolation and alienation.
 A group with others who experience similar issues can provide a useful forum for dealing with stress, reducing loneliness and finding greater meaning.